 Skip to content

-Why use Utility AI instead of Behavior Trees and Finite State Machines
+Why use Utility AI instead of traditional AI techniques like BTs, FSMs and GOAP?

-Below are the disadvantages of Behavior Trees and Finite State Machines and how Utility AI addresses them.
+Below are some disadvantages of these techniques that I encountered in the past and how Utility AI addresses them.

 Temporal coupling between decisions